 Importance of Student Voice at Hallett Cove School

-2017 - This is the fifth year of a genuine approach to increasing student voice in relation to school improvement.
+2018 - This is the sixth year of a genuine approach to increasing student voice in relation to school improvement.
 Congratulations to the 96 students (R-12) who have been nominated as leaders representing their year level.
-Also, a special congratulations to those 21 students who were then nominated to be on the HCS Student Executive for 2017.
-Lachlan Sharman and Abigail Retschitzegger are our Year 12 students who have been elected as the Student Executive Presidents – a prestigious role as a student leader.
-Alex Taylor and Carli Munro (Year 11 students) were elected as Vice Presidents.
+Also, a special congratulations to those 21 students who were then nominated to be on the HCS Student Executive for 2018.
+Alex Taylor and Carli Munro are our Year 12 students who have been elected as the Student Executive Presidents – a prestigious role as a student leader.
+Joshua Duncan and Christine Chowles (Year 11 students) were elected as Vice Presidents.

 Student Leadership Structure and Management at HCS